webdev-cals-arizona-edu/vueaflet/README.md

  - Import changed from `vueaflet` to `@vueaflet/core` and `@vueaflet/esri`
  - `VueafletBus` now attached to root `Vue` instance
 	 - Use `this.$vueafletBus` instead of  `import { VueafletBus } from 'vueaflet'`
+ - Project is dependent on leaflet 1.3.3 above; use `import * as Leaflet from 'leaflet'`

  - [Getting Started](#getting-started)
  - [Quick Start Guide](#quick-start-guide)